File Hash Information

 Key Properties:

-• Unique: Different files produce different hashes
+• Unique-like: Different files are expected to produce different hashes.

 Common Hash Algorithms